Youth advocate stops child marriages in Uganda

 Stopping child marriages

-“In 2017, we stopped a child marriage where 10 kg of dried cassava was being exchanged of the little girl,” says Shamim.
+“In 2017, we stopped a child marriage where 10 kg of dried cassava was being exchanged for the little girl,” says Shamim.

 She adds that in the past, local leaders used to officiate at child marriage ceremonies, but this has since changed and they are now working as part of the movement to end the practice.